BradJonesLLC/docker-drupal/README.md

   - Includes the wrapper script and the `vendor/bin` directory into the PATH.
 + Xdebug for development, and all invocations of the `ddrush` helper script
 + [Mailcatcher](http://mailcatcher.me/) for debugging sent mail.
-+ `.dockerignore` is primed as a copy of docker-project's `.gitignore.` Docker runs `composer install` inside the container on build.
++ `.dockerignore` excludes VCS and uploaded files.
+Docker runs `composer install` inside the container on build, though if your development environment includes many of those files, having them copied into the container saves some time on build.
 See *Development Workflow*, below.
 + All processes in the web container log to `STDOUT`; this is useful if you wish to aggregate your Docker container logs or integrate with an external log service such as [Logentries](https://logentries.com/learnmore?code=e500f810).